SoundMetrics/aris-integration-sdk/common/simple-proto/README.md

 Command response codes are on the first line of the response from the ARIS.
 Possible codes are:

 * `200 OK` &ndash; This indicates success.
-Note that when settings a range, the parameters given may be altered somewhat to make the request comply with the the laws of physics, and the abilities of the ARIS.
+Note that when setting a range, the parameters given may be constrained to make the request comply with the the laws of physics, and the abilities of the ARIS.
 * `400 Bad Request` &ndash; This indicates an error; the request contains an unexpected or out-of-range value.
 * `404 Not Found` &ndash; This indicates an error; the ARIS does not understand the command requested.